flatironinstitute/kachery-p2p/doc/setup_and_installation.md

 Here is an example gist defining the `ccm-test` channel: https://gist.githubusercontent.com/magland/542b2ef7c268eb99d87d7b965567ece0/raw/ccm-test-channel.yaml

 The channel config file contains the channel label (for display purposes), a set of bootstrap servers (for peer discovery) and a list of authorized nodes.
 Your node ID must appear on this list of authorized nodes in order to join the channel.
+To allow a colleague to join the channel, you can add their node information to the config gist.

 ## Advanced configuration